jimmehc/PromptEd/README.md

 }
 ```

 Prompt Tasks can also be used to modify the current prompt elements.
 A common inclusion in prompts is code to change a prompt's colour to red on a non-zero exit code.
-The following is a simple example of how this could be done with a Prompt Task.
+The following is a simple example of how this could be done with a Prompt Task (pinging a non-existent host returns a non-zero code, whereas a successful one returns 0).
 Notice how the prompt can be changed without affecting how the task works:

 ![](http://i.imgur.com/fvsYTTl.png)